 - How do I make a claim?
 Do I have to pay the veterinary bill up front?

 - What's the waiting period for insurance payouts?

 - Is there a waiting period before I can make my first claim?

 - How does enrolling multiple pets impact my plan?

 Myths and misconceptions

-“A lot of people view pet health insurance as wanting to get a return on their premium back,” said Eric Coulson, Champion of Sales and Operations with Pets Plus Us.
+“A lot of people view pet health insurance as wanting to get a return on their premium back,” said Eric Coulson, Top Dog at Pets Plus Us.
 “With auto and home insurance, you don’t hope that you get into a car accident, or you don’t hope that your car breaks down, but when people buy pet insurance today, if they’re spending $600 a year on their premiums they want to make sure they get $600 back in claims.”
 This is a perspective that the pet health insurance industry is working to change through education and more simple and transparent plans.